divijg19/Zinnia/DEV_NOTES.md

 ## CI/CD

 - Workflow: `.github/workflows/ci.yml`
-  - Bun install → format (Biome) → lint (Biome) → type-check (tsc) → Jest (stats) → Vitest (leetcode) → optional deploy → warm cache
+  - Bun install → format (Biome) → lint (Biome) → type-check (tsc) → Vitest (all projects) → optional deploy → warm cache
   - Secrets: `VERCEL_TOKEN` for deploy on main, `PROD_DOMAIN` to warm images post-deploy

 ## Testing

-- Stats uses Jest; LeetCode uses Vitest with fixtures/mocks to avoid live network.
+- Stats tests use Vitest; LeetCode uses Vitest with fixtures/mocks to avoid live network.
 - Windows-safe globs are quoted in scripts to prevent PowerShell expansion.

 Note: LeetCode CN was removed.
 Any previous CN-specific tests, constants, or fixtures have been neutralized.
 The `site` option is ignored and always treated as `us`.